svikashk/docs/guide/boards-filter.md

 For example, you can see [manage your team's workload]({{ site.url }}{% link guide/manage-workload.md %}) by filtering by assignees and see if you can relieve some work off them.

-Or you want to see what's happening in the Dev Board and see items from a List called Search, you can go to Dev Board and filter by Lists to see progress of all items in that List.
-Alternatively you can just visit that particular List (Search in this case) and click on the Dev Board to view only the items from that List.
+Or you want to see what's happening in the Dev Board and see items from a Feature called Search, you can go to Dev Board and filter to view items from just that Feature.
+Alternatively you can just visit that particular Feature (Search feature in this case) and click on the Dev Board to view only the items from that Feature.

-You can read more about the differences between List Board and a Project Board [over here]({{ site.url }}{% link guide/list-project-board.md %}).
+You can read more about the differences between Feature Board and a Project Board [over here]({{ site.url }}{% link guide/feature-project-board.md %}).